 Since the Spitzerberg stretches from west to east, the majority of the vineyards face exactly south or southwest and are located at an altitude of between 180 and 245 meters above sea level.
 The solitary position of the Spitzerberg in the middle of the gateway between the Alps and the Carpathians makes for extreme weather conditions: constant thermal updrafts that dry off any moisture in no time at all and strong air currents from the southeast that hardly give Atlantic rainstorms a chance.
 The barren soil structure and the much lower rainfall than in the other two wine-growing areas of Carnuntum make the Hundsheimer Berge the "latest" zone in wine-growing Carnuntum.

-The Home of PUR winery has a vineyard area of 3.2 hectares on the Spitzerberg, these are located more in the central area of the vineyard in the Blauenstein and Obere Panhölzer fractions, as well as in the Subried Neuried, which is located slightly higher up the mountain.
-These vineyards have been farmed organically for some time, and since 2019 the wines have been certified organic, in keeping with the uncompromising quest for excellence in wine.
+The Home of PUR winery has a vineyard area of 3.2 hectares on the Spitzerberg, these are located more in the central area of the vineyard in the fractions Blauenstein and Obere Panhölzer, as well as in the Subried Neuried, located slightly higher on the mountain.
+These vineyards have been managed in an environmentally friendly way for some time to meet the uncompromising search for excellence in wine.